 For most of my life, I have felt out of place on this Earth.
 I know I feel this way because Earth is not my home.
 God has a plan.
 He created the earth as a temporary home.
 Also, for most of my life I was living in a belief system that did not match with the Jesus in the Bible.
 I was tormented for 40 years.

-For 3.5 hours while my family was at Church, I prayed asking God to show me where He wanted me to go now?
+For three and a half hours, while my family was at Church, I prayed asking God to show me where He wanted me to go now.
 I did not know where I was going, but I trusted God to get me there.

 I stepped away and just immersed myself in a quest to find the Jesus I knew as a child.

-Jesus took me into the wilderness and with just Him and me.
+Jesus took me into the wilderness, and it was just Him and me.
 He must have known it would take a long time to remove all the years of wrong teaching in the Mormon Church.
 I did not attend any church.
 I did not want another religion to dominate my life and thoughts.

 After long hours of prayer and time with Jesus, I attended Rocky Mountain Calvary Chapel in the year 2003.
-The music was loud and I was standing and singing.
+The music was loud, and I was standing and singing.
 I heard someone call my name as if it was the only sound in the room.
 I turned around to search out the voice.
 I saw no one.
-I still was uncertain where God wanted me and had only attended Calvary Chapel a few times.
+I still was uncertain where God wanted me; I had only attended Calvary Chapel a few times.
 Then, in October of 2004, I became very ill.
 I was in so much pain.
 With medication, I slept 15-20 hours every day.
 I thought I might be living my last days on earth.
 I was humble and ready to meet my Lord.
-About January 2005 the Lord moved inside my heart and soul and has been active in my life ever since.
-Then, on March 30, 2005 I had an amazing revival experience.
+About January 2005, the Lord moved inside my heart and soul and has been active in my life ever since.
+Then, on March 30, 2005, I had an amazing revival experience.

 On earth, we have a chance to know Jesus.
 Jesus came to earth and gave us a gift, an awesome gift!
 He gave us the path to our eternal home.
 When Jesus died on a cross, He took with Him all of our sins, sorrows, and earthly iniquities.
-He did this for me and He did this for you!
-What sorrow and pain he must have felt because of our sin.
-For a brief time, our sins separated Him from Heavenly Father.
+He did this for me, and He did this for you!
+What sorrow and pain He must have felt because of our sins.
+For a brief time, our sins separated Him from His Heavenly Father.
 How horrible could that have been?
 We probably can’t comprehend such a thing.
 We need to release our sin to Jesus and thank Him for His free gift of grace that He gave us on the cross and allow Him to take us to Heaven.
 It is not about me.
-God says my good works are like filthy rags.
-(Isaiah 64:6) It’s about Jesus and the gift of His righteousness covering my sin.
+God says my good works are like filthy rags (Isaiah 64:6).
+It’s about Jesus and the gift of His righteousness covering my sin.

-My journey from a six years-old to a fifty-nine year-old is amazing!
+My journey from a 6 year old to a 59 year old is amazing!
 No one can take you by the hand and show you the way except Jesus.
-Relationship —not religion— relationship with the Lord is the way to eternal life with God!
+Relationship — not religion — relationship with the Lord is the way to eternal life with God!

 When we surrender all to God, we empty ourselves of self and God fills us up with Himself.
 If there is room for despair and doubt and self-righteousness, then that is the part that we have not surrendered.